ThomaxMerlin/Titanic-data-analysis/README.md

 ---

-Enjoy exploring the Titanic survival prediction model! 🚀
+Enjoy exploring the Titanic survival prediction model in Jupyter Notebook! 🚀